MIQUEIASGAMA/mchain/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package marbellachaind/marbellachain-qt for Debian-based Linux systems.
-If you compile marbellachaind/marbellachain-qt yourself, there are some useful files here.
+This directory contains files used to package mchaind/mchain-qt for Debian-based Linux systems.
+If you compile mchaind/mchain-qt yourself, there are some useful files here.

-## marbellachain: URI support ##
+## mchain: URI support ##

-marbellachain-qt.desktop  (Gnome / Open Desktop)
+mchain-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install marbellachain-qt.desktop
+	sudo desktop-file-install mchain-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your marbellachain-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your mchain-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`

-marbellachain-qt.protocol (KDE)
+mchain-qt.protocol (KDE)